 You Suffer From Allergies or Asthma

-People with asthma, allergies, or eczema can trigger or worsen their symptoms by sleeping on dirty sheets filled with dust mites.
-And even if you don’t suffer from these conditions, you can still experience red eyes, a stuffy nose, or sneezing due to dust mites and pollen.
+People with asthma or allergies can trigger or worsen their symptoms by sleeping on dirty sheets filled with dust mites.
+Symptoms include red eyes, a stuffy nose, or sneezing.

 “Be sure to wash on the hottest temperature suggested on the care label,” Young suggests.
 “And if you’re suffering from any of these disorders, or have atopic dermatitis, be sure to use a hypoallergenic detergent to avoid flares.”